 - The Sendai Framework’s mid-term review report cited SI’s thematic study six times.

 - The zero draft of the political declaration of the mid-term review mentions: “We recognize also that greater attention is needed in all countries to strengthen understanding of new, emerging, and future risks, including the long-term impacts of climate change and the adverse impacts of rapid technological change and artificial intelligence.”

-- In May 2023, SI discussed risks from rapid technological change at a High-Level Meeting on Disaster Risk Reduction in New York, participating in a panel on foresight and frontier risk, and a leaders’ roundtable with ministers and representatives from Microsoft and OpenAI.
+- In May 2023, SI discussed risks from rapid technological change at a High-Level Meeting on Disaster Risk Reduction in New York and a leaders’ roundtable with representatives from Microsoft and OpenAI.
 The summary presented to the UN General Assembly contains multiple references and quotes that highlight SI’s contributions (p.
-13ff).
+13).